jainilpanchal2000/FindingLinksMotherEduChildHealthWealth/README.md

-# Finding Links - Mother Education, Child Health and Socio-Economic Status
+## Finding Links between Mother Education, Child Health and Socio-Economic Status
+## Overview

-In this project We analyzed the National Family Health Survey Data of Children under age five whose mother's were interviewed.
-It contains information about the child's immunnization, health and nutrition data.
-Also the data for mother of each of these children included.
+In this project, we analyzed the National Family Health Survey (NFHS) data of children under the age of five whose mothers were interviewed.
+The dataset contains information about the child's immunization, health, and nutrition data, as well as data for each child's mother.

-We have created multiple Reports using powebi to gain insights from this raw NFHS Survey data.
+Using PowerBI, we created multiple reports to gain insights from this raw NFHS survey data.

-### The key findings from the dataset analysis are as follows:
+## Key Findings
+After analyzing the dataset, we found several key insights:

-● Percentage of non-Educated Mothers is highest in Rural areas.
+- The percentage of non-educated mothers is highest in rural areas.
-● There is no case of a Mother without education in Kerala in the latest NFHS5 Survey.
+- There are no cases of a mother without education in Kerala in the latest NFHS5 survey.
-● Children of Non-Educated Mothers have more chances of stunting/wasting.
+- Children of non-educated mothers have a higher chance of stunting/wasting.
-● Percentage of non-educated Mothers is highest in the Poorest wealth index category, whereas the percentage of highly educated Mothers is highest in the Richest wealth Category.
+-  The percentage of non-educated mothers is highest in the poorest wealth index category, while the percentage of highly educated mothers is highest in the richest wealth category.
-● Percentage of severely stunted/wasted/underweight Children is highest in the Poorest wealth index category.
+-  The percentage of severely stunted/wasted/underweight children is highest in the poorest wealth index category.
-● Percentage of severely stunted Children is highest in the NFHS3 Survey.
+-  The percentage of severely stunted children is highest in the NFHS3 survey.

-##Contibuters
+###Contributors
-Nitish Biradar
+-  Nitish Biradar
-Jainil Panchal
+-  Jainil Panchal
-Ankur Dhakar
+-  Ankur Dhakar
-Vinnet Vemula
+-  Vinnet Vemula